goFrendiAsgard/GoIgniter/README.md

 # ORM Magic

-Like in Laravel's Eloquent, Go_Model also allows you to define your own magical setter and getter easily.
+Like in Laravel's Eloquent, Go_Model also allows you to define your own magical `setter` and `getter` easily.

+Also, in Go_Model, you can define some `unique_columns`.
+This is useful for a case when you don't want users ends up with the same user_name.

-Let's see this example
+Let's see this example:

 ```php
     <?php